 .... that you are thinking that he is thinking?
 This is the funny paradox that is a big factor in the financial markets.
-In 'A mathematician plays the stock market' by John Allen Paulos (it's in my bookstore), the author analyzes where this is going and what it means.
+In 'A mathematician plays the stock market' by John Allen Paulos, the author analyzes where this is going and what it means.

-In his book he refers to something John Maynard Keynes once said.
-Keynes thought that trading is much like a beauty contest in the newspaper (which were popular in his days).
+In his book, he refers to something John Maynard Keynes once said.
+Keynes thought that trading is much like a beauty contest in the newspaper (which was popular in his days).
 The reader could choose among a hundred contestants and send in their choice of five.
-The reader wins if the five contestants he has chosen have become the contest winners by getting the most votes.
+The reader would win if the five contestants he had chosen became the contest winners for getting the most votes.

 Traders are faced with the same kind of problem.
-Simply buying stocks of companies that have great earnings is something your neighbor has probably already done, and your neighbor's neighbor too.
-On many occasions the financial market is a big Ponzi scheme where new buyers fund the people who are already on board.
+Simply buying stocks of companies that have great earnings is something your neighbor probably already has done, and your neighbor's neighbor does too.
+On many occasions, the financial market is a big Ponzi scheme where new buyers fund the people who are already on board.
 Don't be the last person to get on board.
-Always ask yourself if you are really that smart, or maybe your neighbor is smarter this time?
+Always ask yourself if you are really that smart, or maybe your neighbor is smarter this time.
 He will sell the stock to you on good news and collect his profit.
-Now who are you going to sell it to?
+Now, who are you going to sell it to?
 Your other neighbor?
-If you are buying, someone else is selling, maybe that seller is smarter than you.
+If you are buying, someone else is selling, and maybe that seller is smarter than you.

 This may sound like you're fighting a trading battle with your neighbor, but it's not.
 It's all about realizing the fact that there are many other opinions out there and that the market may not follow your expectations, no matter 'how right' you are.